 1650 until present

-The Quaker members and churches in the Chuckatuck area settled part of Virginia and what we know today as North Carolina.
+The Quaker members and churches in the Chuckatuck area settled in part of what is now known as Virginia and North Carolina.
 They were visited by George Fox, who was their founder from England, in 1672.[19]
-One of those Friends churches was Somerton Friends Meeting, in the present City of Suffolk (formally Nansemond County).
-In recent years, there has been the erection of a monument that commemorates that occasion.
+One of those Friends churches was Somerton Friends Meeting, located in the present-day City of Suffolk (formerly part of Nansemond County).
+In recent years, a monument has been erected to commemorate that occasion.

-St. John’s Parish
+St. John’s Parish - https://stjohnsepiscopal-suffolk.org/

 1642 until Present